Traditional Long Term Care Insurance

 The policy owner would spend down the $100,000 annuity value over a two year period and then receive the additional $200,000 over a four year period or longer.
 In this example the contract pays $50,000 a year for a minimum of six years, but care will last longer if less than the $50,000 benefit is needed each year.
 Again, if long term care is never needed the annuity value would be paid out lump sum to any named beneficiary.

 These scenarios are only basic examples of how hybrid policies work.
 The coverage will be different from person to person depending on age, health, gender, premiums and benefits requested.
-In order to get an accurate proposal, an illustration would be required from the insurance company.
+In order to get an accurate proposal, an illustration would be required.
+We can help you compare illustrations from several carriers.

 These innovative products can meet consumer demands and provide more guarantees by combining traditional long term care insurance with the advantages of life insurance or annuity policies.
 Thus, consumers who utilize hybrid policies can avoid self-insuring against catastrophic long term care related expenses while still providing living benefits to themselves and a legacy to their heirs

-We offer traditional long term care coverage with Alliance Life, Genworth, John Hancock, Lincoln Financial Group, Mutual Of Omaha, Prudential, and others.
+We offer traditional long term care coverage with Allianz Life, Genworth, John Hancock, Lincoln Financial Group, Mutual Of Omaha, Prudential, and others.

 We work with Aviva, American Equity, Genworth, Old Mutual, One America, Money Guard, and Mutual of Omaha to provide hybrid long term care policies.